artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 pip3 install pyaudio
 ```

-Next, you need an account with Google Cloud Platform (GCP).
+Next, you need to [sign up for a [Google Cloud Platform (GCP) account](https://cloud.google.com/gcp/).
 When you register a new account, you'll get $300 of free credits.
 You need to enable speech-to-text module, set up a new project and service account in your GCP account and get a service account key file (this is going to be in .json format).
 Rename it credentials.json and put it under the src folder.
 You may also need to install and set up Google Cloud SDK locally.
 Look up GCP's documentation for more details.

 As before, change the robot serial ID with your own in audio_io.py.
 Make sure you recomment the code in robot_com.py if you decide to use voice IO.